Journal Club Guidelines

 The Article Review

-- Pick a good article with good data and innovative research
+- Pick an article with good data and innovative research

 - Provide a background for the research